Orphanet/API_RDcode/RDcode_API_server/README_API_RDcode.md

              -H  "apiKey: test"

 ## Usage
-Online, the server will call [wsgi.py](./wsgi.py) as an entry point.
+Online, the server will call [wsgi.py](wsgi.py) as an entry point it only reference the main application.

+[API_main.py](swagger_server/API_main.py) is the Connexion/Flask objet,
+you can pass additional options (see Flask documentation).

+Then the application